OTHER QUESTIONS YOU MAY HAVE:

 ***Laura's Hope Rescue reserves the right to deny adoption to anyone, at any time, for any reason.
 In order to do what is best for each animal, they are adopted on a first come first served basis at the rescue to qualified recipients only.
 If you are approved there is a $50 NON-refundable deposit which is payable through paypal to hold a particular dog.***

 All current pets in your home must be spayed/neutered.
 Your adoptive dog must be part of the family, and allowed inside your home.
 If you are looking for a ‘guard dog’ or a strictly outside dog, we’re sorry – but LHR is not for you.

 All applicants must complete a phone interview.
 If you are approved, then we will conduct a home inspection and a meet-and-greet if you have other pets!
 If everything passes, an adoption contract is signed, and we welcome you to the Laura's Hope family!

-How To Help Rover Adjust To A Move
+How To Help Rover Adjust

 For many people, pets are as beloved as children, and when they are upset it can be stressful for the owner.
 Animals are sensitive creatures, and not only do they become agitated when change occurs, they can sense those feelings in their humans as well.
 Major life events, such as a move, can have a big impact on an animal’s behavior and mood, and sometimes it can take weeks or even months for a pet to adjust to a new living environment.